IBNorm: Information-Bottleneck Inspired Normalization for Representation Learning: Methodology

 \paragraph{IBNorm.} Building on the foundation of LayerNorm, we introduce \emph{IBNorm}, which integrates an explicit compression operation into the normalization pipeline.
 This design preserves the well-known benefits of LayerNorm---training stability and acceleration and architectural compatibility---while also incorporating the information-theoretic advantages of the IB principle.
-Finally, we derive three varaints: IBNorm-S, IBNorm-L, and IBNorm-T.
+Finally, we derive three variants: IBNorm-S, IBNorm-L, and IBNorm-T.

-Formally, given an activation input $\bm{x}$, IBNorm applies the following sequence of operations: first, the NAP operator $\zeta$ partitions features in the same way as LayerNorm; next, a compression operator $s_\lambda$ reduces nuisance variability; then, the NOP operator $\psi$ standardizes activations; and finally, the NRR operator $\eta$ rescales and shifts them:
+Formally, given an activation input $\bm{x}$, IBNorm applies the following sequence of operations: first, the NAP operator $\zeta$ partitions features in the same way as LayerNorm; next, a compression operator $s_\lambda$ reduces nuisance variability; then, the NOP operator $\psi$ standardizes activations and induces effective sparsity in representation based on compression;

-This hybrid procedure, summarized in Algorithm~\ref{alg:ibnorm} of Appendix~\ref{IBNormAlg}, yields a normalization strategy explicitly guided by the IB principle.
-By construction, IBNorm goes beyond variance normalization: it acts as an \emph{information filter}, enhancing sufficiency by retaining predictive information while improving minimality through compression of irrelevant information in the input.
+This hybrid procedure, summarized in Algorithm~\ref{alg:ibnorm} of Appendix~\ref{app:ib3}, yields a normalization strategy explicitly guided by the IB principle. \re{We highlight that this differs from the function of nonlinear activations (see Appendix~\ref{app:ib1}).} By construction, IBNorm goes beyond variance normalization: it acts as an \emph{information filter}, enhancing sufficiency by retaining predictive information while improving minimality through compression of irrelevant information in the input.
 In this way, IBNorm bridges the gap between practical optimization benefits and information-theoretic optimality.